Halsu/halsu-plugins-for-streaming/README.md

 ### Reference Image (Empty Screen Grab)

 A capture of the empty greenscreen used as a reference for the key.
 Particularly useful for pulling good key with uneven lighting or wrinkled backdrop.
-Requires a fixed camera for optimal operation.
+Requires a static camera for proper operation.

 ---